atabayraktar/ronesans-case-study-back-end/README.md

 Used Tech:

-- bcrypt: A library to help you hash passwords for secure storage.
+- _bcrypt_: A library to help you hash passwords for secure storage.

-- cors: Middleware that can be used to enable Cross-Origin Resource Sharing (CORS) in your Express.js application.
+- _cors_: Middleware that can be used to enable Cross-Origin Resource Sharing (CORS) in your Express.js application.

-- dotenv: A zero-dependency module that loads environment variables from a `.env` file into `process.env`.
+- _dotenv_: A zero-dependency module that loads environment variables from a `.env` file into `process.env`.

-- express: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+- _express_: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-- joi: A powerful schema description language and data validator for JavaScript.
+- _joi_: A powerful schema description language and data validator for JavaScript.

-- mongodb: The official MongoDB driver for Node.js.
+- _mongodb_: The official MongoDB driver for Node.js.
 It provides a high-level API on top of mongodb-core that is meant for end users.

-- nodemon: A utility that automatically restarts your node application when file changes in the directory are detected.
+- _nodemon_: A utility that automatically restarts your node application when file changes in the directory are detected.

 For Your Information: